-- Western Road Community Primary School recognises that some learners are more vulnerable online due to a range of factors.
-This may include, but is not limited to children in care, children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss. - Western Road Community Primary School will ensure that differentiated and ability appropriate online safety education, access and support is provided to vulnerable learners (see also SEND policy on Staff Drive). - When implementing an appropriate online safety policy and curriculum Western Road Community Primary School will seek input from specialist staff as appropriate, including the SENCO and Child in Care Designated Teacher.
+Western Road Community Primary School recognises that some learners are more vulnerable online due to a range of factors.
+This may include, but is not limited to children in care, children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss.

+- Western Road Community Primary School will ensure that differentiated and ability appropriate online safety education, access and support is provided to vulnerable learners.
+(See curriculum planning and Pupil Passports for further details.) - When implementing an appropriate online safety policy and curriculum Western Road Community Primary School will seek input from specialist staff as appropriate, including the SENCO, Child in Care Designated Teacher.